Mahmudullah: Khulna Titans

 Playing for his new team Khulna Titans in the 2016 Bangladesh Premier League, Mahmudullah top-scored for his team again scoring 396 runs in 14 innings with 2 fifties.
 With the ball, he took 10 wickets with the best figure being 3/6.

 In the 2017 Bangladesh Premier League, Mahmudullah scored 312 runs in 12 innings with 2 half-centuries, and was yet again the top-scorer of his team.
 Besides, he took 6 wickets with the ball.

 In the 2019 Bangladesh Premier League, he scored 219 runs in 12 innings with 1 fifty.
 He also took 9 wickets.

 Chattogram Challengers

 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.
 Mahmudullah scored 201 runs in 7 innings with 1 fifty.
 With the ball in hand, he took 3 wickets.

 Minister Group Dhaka

-In the 2021-22 Bangladesh Premier League, Mahmudullah scored 255 runs in 8 innings with 1 half-century playing for the Minister Group Dhaka.
+In the 2021–22 Bangladesh Premier League, Mahmudullah scored 255 runs in 8 innings with 1 half-century playing for the Minister Group Dhaka.
 He also took 3 wickets with his best being 1/5.

+Fortune Barishal

+In the 2023 edition, Mahmudullah played for Fortune Barishal.
+He scored 208 runs in 12 innings.

+In the 2024 Bangladesh Premier League he was retained by Fortune Barishal.
+He scored 237 runs in 13 innings with 2 half-centuries.

+In the next season he was again named in the Fortune Barishal squad, following the draft for the 2025 Bangladesh Premier League players' draft.
+He scored 206 runs in 8 innings with 2 half-centuries.
+He also took 1 wickets with his best being 1/6.